crowdint/rails3-jquery-autocomplete/README.md

       end
     end

-The previous example would fetch the extra attribute slogan and update jQuery('#some_other_element') with the slogan value.

 ### Getting extra object data

 If you need to extra data about the selected object, you can use the *:update_elements* HTML attribute.